ucsc/site-giving/source/_posts/2022-02-25-habicht-mauche.md

 <figure class="inline-image right">
   {% asset judith-lab.jpg magick:resize=400 alt='Professor Emerita Judith Habicht Mauche' %}
 <figcaption>Habicht Mauche's gift aims to help prepare future generations of archeologists. </figcaption></figure>
-###Honoring a Pioneer and Lifting the Next Generation
+### Honoring a pioneer and lifting the next generation

 Foundational to Habicht Mauche’s career was the work of Shepard, an early trailblazer for women in the sciences and a demigod of ancient ceramics in the American Southwest and Mesoamerica.
 An archaeologist and geochemist in the early 1930s, Shepard was one of the first people to utilize petrography to study ancient ceramics, which Habicht Mauche has used in her work and taught in her courses at UC Santa Cruz.